Should pastors be involved in church finances?

 When the pastor is the only one who decides how the budget of the church is going to be spent, a few problems occur.
 First, great ideas are left off the table.
 Collaboration is the best approach to most decisions, but especially spending someone else’s (God’s) money.
 Second, the pastor becomes too powerful.
 Money is power—in the business world and the church world.
 The pastor doesn’t need that load of responsibility on his own.
 Finally, eventually people begin to mistrust the system, the pastor and even the church.
 The pastor will make some decision no one agrees with and the troubles begin.
 Beware.
 Invite trusted people into the process.

 If the church is going to disciple people, it can’t avoid the subject of money.
 This isn’t even as much about funding the ministry.
 God can take care of that.
 If you’re following His will on what you do, He can fund it.
 But, this is about leading people to be disciples.
 And as we know, God doesn’t fully have a person’s heart until He has control of their finances.
 Pastors, we have to teach this to our people.

 Tell everything.
 You don’t have to share details that people don’t care about, but there shouldn’t be any secrets when people ask.
 And keeping people abreast of the general financial welfare of the church is critical.
 I heard from a church recently that is in serious financial difficulty, but no one in the church except the pastor and bookkeeper even knew.
 When it was found out, there were obvious repercussions—anger, frustration, hurt.
 Those emotions can usually be avoided if people know in advance where you stand.

+So should pastors be involved in church finances?
+Perhaps not, but if they are, you will want to keep this advice in mind.
 Money is a big issue for all churches—for all of us.
 Which is surely why the Bible addresses it so often.
 As pastors, we must diligently lead our churches wisely in this important matter of Kingdom ministry.